Skip to main content

 Most AI content platforms optimise for speed and brand consistency.
 Jasper focuses on workflow automation and content generation volume.
 Writer.com emphasises agentic workflows and brand alignment.
 Neither addresses E-E-A-T. Neither builds author profiles.
 Neither has a system for fact verification or expertise signals.
 Just because something is coherent doesn’t mean it’s good.
 These tools solve the production problem while ignoring the citation problem.

 The production problem was never the hard part.
 The hard part is making AI engines trust your content enough to cite it.
 That requires a process, not a faster writing tool.
+Understanding the difference between SEO and GEO is part of getting that process right.

 E-E-A-T content starts with author profiles, not better writing